 Sure, getting fresh air is good for your health, but how important is it really?
 Actually, there is a ton of science behind the health benefits of nature.
 But life is busy and finding time to get outdoors and plan camping trips can be challenging.
 As much as we’d love to encourage you to make time to go on epic road trips and escape the grind.
 There are actually a lot of things you can do to get the benefits of nature in your everyday life.
 Check out these tips for getting outdoors daily.

-In this podcast, Victor relates how hard camping was for him at first.
-He encourages you to break free from the routine and monotony of the work-rest cycle and discover a new form of wellness.
-Being in nature can prevent, and help you recover from, adrenal fatigue.
+Being in nature can boost your happiness, prevent disease and illness, cure depression, reduce anxiety, lower blood pressure and stress, improve your mood, help you sleep better, and improve your recovery (especially from adrenal fatigue).
 The calming effects of nature will help you lose weight and manage your stress hormones.
 It can also make you stronger and improve your mental acuity.

-Besides improving your quality of life, the outdoors provides you with Vitamin D, improves your sleep pattern, boost serotonin levels, and gets you moving and active.
-One of the best benefits of nature is grounding.
-This is absorbing some of the Earth’s electron’s and can have many positive benefits on your body and mind.
+Besides improving your quality of life, the outdoors provides you with Vitamin D, which improves your sleep pattern, boosts serotonin levels, and gets you moving and active.

 If you can’t get away or find more time off-grid, try these tips.